2

 How much do part time machining jobs pay per year?

-As of Jun 21, 2026, the average yearly pay for part time machining in the United States is $90,812.00, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average yearly pay for part time machining in the United States is $90,812.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $79,500.00 and $97,000.00 per year, depending on experience, location, and employer.

-What are part time machining jobs?
+What is part time machining?

 Part time machining jobs involve operating machine tools such as lathes, mills, or grinders to manufacture or modify metal parts, but on a reduced or flexible schedule rather than full-time hours.
 These roles typically require basic knowledge of machining processes, attention to detail, and adherence to safety procedures.
 Part-time machinists may work in manufacturing plants, repair shops, or small businesses, and may be responsible for setting up equipment, monitoring production, and performing quality checks.
 The flexible hours make these positions ideal for students, retirees, or those seeking supplemental income.

-What are the key skills and qualifications needed to thrive as a Part Time Machining professional, and why are they important?
+What are the key skills and qualifications needed to thrive as a part time machining professional, and why are they important?

 To thrive in a part-time machining role, you need a solid understanding of machining processes, blueprint reading, and basic math skills, often supported by a high school diploma or technical coursework.
 Familiarity with CNC machines, manual lathes, mills, and measurement tools like calipers and micrometers is typically required.
 Attention to detail, problem-solving, and strong communication are important soft skills for ensuring precision and working safely with team members.
 These skills are essential to produce high-quality parts efficiently, maintain safety standards, and contribute effectively within a manufacturing environment.